 This object is deprecated and is not considered secure.
-For more information, refer to the Deprecated section of the Release Notes.
+For more information, refer to Deprecation.

 The CryptoHeaderFilter conveys encrypted data between hosts by using insecure ECB mode ciphers.
 Consider using a JwtBuilderFilter with a HeaderFilter for a more secure way to pass identity or other runtime information to the protected application.